2sic/2sxc-docs/2sxc Docs Generator/basics/query/export-import.md

 Queries are can be exported as JSON files and imported anywhere you need them.

+The exported JSON contains the entire query definition with all parts, settings, test-values and everything.

 ## Export a Query

 Just follow these steps: